 What Is Abstract Expressionism?

-Developing in New York City, Abstract Expressionism was a post-World War Two art movement that came about during the 1940s.
-It was considered to be very important as it was the first entirely American art movement that ever existed, as it was created primarily in the United States.
-Due to its great influence, Abstract Expressionism soon removed Europe as the heart of modern art, as New York was suddenly considered to be the focus of the new art world.
+Originating in the United States, Abstract Expressionism was a post-World War II art movement that came about during the 1940s and was a new form of American Abstract art.
+It was considered to be very important as it was the first entirely American art movement that ever existed and carried a tremendous influence on many artists across the world, such that it took Europe off the radar as the heart of Modern art.

-While the Abstract Expressionism art movement spread quite rapidly across America, the hub of this style was still considered to be New York City and the Californian San Francisco Bay area.
-Also known as the “New York School”, Abstract Expressionism was centered around the importance associated with impulsive movement and expression, with these elements mainly being used in the art creation of that time.
+While the Abstract Expressionism movement spread quite rapidly across America, the hub of this style was considered to be New York City and the Californian San Francisco Bay area, where many American paintings defined the expressive style of the movement.
+Also known as the “New York School”, Abstract Expressionism was focused on the use of impulsive movements and expressions that were embedded in creative processes at the time.

 Study for Painting (1936-1937) by Arshile Gorky; Arshile Gorky, Public domain, via Wikimedia Commons

-However, the movement was never considered to be a formal type of association, as the artists practicing Abstract Expressionism merely shared the same common interests that were affiliated with the style.
-After witnessing the horrors and brutality of World War Two, artists began to rebel against producing idyllic representations of life.
+However, the movement was never considered to be a formal type of association since the artists practicing Abstract Expressionism simply shared the same common interests that were affiliated with the style.
+After witnessing the horrors and brutality of World War II, artists began to rebel against producing idyllic representations of life.

-They felt that traditional art techniques were no longer accurate in capturing an authentic picture of life, as life as they knew it was in complete turmoil after the war ended.
+They felt that traditional art techniques were no longer accurate in capturing an authentic picture of life as they knew it, which was overturned in the post-war era.

-Artists began to explore different ways of expressing emotions and feelings through using abstract and gestural markings, as well as striking color fields.
+Abstract Expressionist artists began exploring different ways of expressing emotions and feelings through abstract and gestural markings, as well as striking color fields.
 Instead of depicting figures, artists retreated into the abstract realm, where a new interest in meditation and introspection was developed and reflected in the artworks that were created.
+To achieve emotional impact in abstract works, color field painters works with large washes of pigments that were applied generously to canvases and incorporated action painting into their process to generate more expressive marks.

-Elements such as spontaneity and improvisation were highly valued, as Abstract Expressionism artists used their newfound artistic freedom to break away from established traditions in both technique and subject matter.
-Spurred on by this liberation, artists were suddenly making enormously scaled works that existed as observations and representations of their individual mindsets.
+Elements such as spontaneity and improvisation were highly valued as Abstract Expressionism artists used their newfound artistic freedom to break away from established traditions across the technique and subject matter.
+Spurred on by this quest for liberation, artists were suddenly making large-scale works that existed as observations and representations of their individual mindsets.
+In addition to the influence of art institutions on the spread of Abstract Expressionism, artists who were displaced due to the aftermath of war, including Piet Mondrian, Salvador Dalí, and Max Ernst, helped rectify the American notions of Modern European art that surrounded the status of these esteemed artists and introduce techniques such as psychic automatism.

 A mural by U.S. Treasury Section of Painting and Sculpture artist Carl Morris showing agriculture workers, painted in 1942 and installed in 1943; Carl Morris, Public domain, via Wikimedia Commons

-In essence, Abstract Expressionist paintings resisted stylistic categorizations, but the artworks could generally be grouped according to two basic preferences.
+In essence, Abstract Expressionist paintings resisted stylistic categorizations but the artworks were generally grouped according to two basic preferences.
 The paintings either emphasized lively and spirited gestures or placed a contemplative and more cerebral focus on open fields of color.

-In both instances, the images that were created were mainly abstracted, including the images that were based on true visual situations.
+In both instances, the images that were created in Abstract Expressionism artworks lacked clear form, including images that were based on real visual situations.

 Willem de Kooning was another influential artist in the development of the movement.
 His Women series, painted between 1950 and 1953, famously eliminated the elements of composition, arrangement, light, and relationships to the point where the figures were simply seen as abstractions instead of people.

-The most notable evidence of group solidarity occurred in 1951 when a group of artists boycotted an exhibition of contemporary art that was taking place at the Metropolitan Museum.
+The most notable evidence of group solidarity occurred in 1951 when a group of artists boycotted an exhibition of Contemporary art that was taking place at the Metropolitan Museum of Art.
 Afterwards, they were coaxed into taking a photo for a magazine and were given the label “The Irascibles”.
-This photo, which gave artists a sense of identity and common objectives, went on to later popularize the term “Abstract Expressionism”, and thus the movement was solidly established.
+This photo, which gave artists a sense of identity and common objective, went on to popularize the term “Abstract Expressionism”, and thus the movement was solidly established.

 This open letter appeared on the front page of the New York Times of May 22, 1950.
 The authors titled it as an “OPEN LETTER TO ROLAND L. REDMOND” as a means of rejecting the Metropolitan Museum of Art’s exhibition; Jimmy Ernst, Adolph Gottlieb, Robert Motherwell, William Baziotes, Hans Hofmann, Barnett Newman, Clyfford Still, Richard Pousette-Dart, Theodore Stamos, Ad Reinhardt, Jackson Pollock, Mark Rothko, Bradley Walker Tomlin, Willem de Kooning, Hedda Sterne, James Brooks, Weldon Kees, Fritz Bultman, Herbert Ferber, David Smith, Ibram Lassaw, Mary Callery, Day Schnabel, Seymour Lipton, Peter Grippe, Theodore Roszak, David Hare, Louise Bourgeois, Public domain, via Wikimedia Commons